prividentity/cryptonets-android-sdk/README.md

  val resultJson = privateIdentitySession.enroll(bitmap = bitmap, enrollConfig = enrollConfig)

 ```
-The method accept 5 consecutive valid image of face, if you pass any invalid you will get empty `mf_token`, you have to start from start, this method is sync method that mean it will run same thread where you call it
+The method accept 5 consecutive valid image of face, if you pass any invalid you will get empty `mf_token` you have to start again from scratch , this method is sync method.

 **Parameters:**
 - `bitmap`: It should be valid image witch have human face and image must be  0 degree rotated.